igorbub2/AccountInformation/README.md

 java -jar target/AccountInformation-1.0-SNAPSHOT.jar
 ```

-For the purpose of testing you need to fill testLoginCredentials.properties file located in src/test/resources with real life credentials
+For the purpose of testing you need to copy testLoginCredentials.sample and rename it to testLoginCredentials.properties.
+After that you need to fill the renamed file with real life credentials

 ## Usage